jundalisay/sp/content/en/research/indian/gospel/chapter-20d.md

 c: "indigo"
 heading: "Chapter 20d"
 weight: 85
-description: "Sri Ramakrishna was sitting in his room after his midday meal, with Rākhāl, Ram, and some other devotees.
+description: "Sri Ramakrishna was sitting in his room after his midday meal, with Rakhal, Ram, and some other devotees.
 He was not quite well"
 ---